remylenoir/drop-the-beat/README.md

 ---

-## Improvements:
+## Future improvements:

-- Make it work on any browser
+- Make the game work on any browser
-- Possibility for the user to record the creation OR save it to the device
+- Add the possibility for the user to record the creation OR to save the parameters

 ## Challenges: